 5. Optionally, you can send a test event.
 In the Message ID to Test Event field, enter the message ID to test if the alert is generated and click Test.
-For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page at qrl.dell.com.
+For more information about the event and error messages generated by the system firmware and agents that monitor system components, see the Event and Error Message Reference Guide at iDRACmanuals